Commercial Lease Agreement Template, Free Download 2026

 Assignment and Subletting

-This clause governs whether the tenant may assign the lease or sublet all or a portion of the premises.
+This clause governs whether the tenant may assign the lease or sublease agreement form all or a portion of the premises.
 Most commercial leases require the landlord's prior written consent, which may not be unreasonably withheld.
 The landlord may retain the right to recapture the space or to share in any profit the tenant realizes from the sublease.
 Tenants should negotiate for permitted transfers to affiliates, subsidiaries, and successors without landlord consent.

 Default, Remedies, and Surrender